Skip to content

 Do I need a special Bruno importer for Postmate Client?

-No. Bruno can export collections directly in Postman format, and Postmate Client already supports importing Postman collections — so no dedicated Bruno importer is needed.
+No. Bruno exports in Postman format, and Postmate Client imports Postman collections natively — so no dedicated Bruno importer is needed.

 Will my Bruno scripts work after import?

 Not automatically.
-Bruno's scripting API differs from Postmate Client's pm library, so pre-request and post-response scripts may need minor manual adjustments after import.
+Bruno's scripting API differs from the pm API used by both Postman and Postmate Client, so pre-request and post-response scripts need minor manual adjustments.

 What export format should I choose in Bruno?